1/4 cup bourbon ( Put another 1/4 cup in an old fashioned glass with ice for sipping at the grill)

 1/2 Cup of Maple Syrup

-Rinse fish and place in brine for 24 hrs.
+Rinse your salmon fillet and place it in the brine for 24 hrs.
 Remove and rinse once and set aside to dry, or pat dry with a paper towel to speed it up a bit.
 Allow a pelicle to form (dry shiny surface).
 Place in smoker and smoke for approx. 3.5 hrs.
 Allow to cool, package in vacuum sealer bags, freeze till you want some.
 Delicious!!!

 3 6” skinless smoked salmon fillets